HighHillz/College_Notes/README.md

 # College Notes
-SNUC class notes and other materials according to the 2025-29 syllabus structured well by Annamalai.
+SNUC class notes and other materials according to the 2025-29 syllabus for AIDS structured well by Annamalai.
 There are 8 semesters in this programme and each gets a separate folder.

+## Degree and Branch
+**Degree**: B. Tech.
+**Branch**: CSE (AIDS)

 ## Duration
 **From**: August 2025 (Semester 1) <br>